 CFO: How to Prepare for "Crossroads" Situations

 "Crossroads” situations occur when a company needs to make a decisive step forward — but a number of options look equally appealing.
-In his latest article for CFO magazine, Frank Williamson offers advice on how executives can prepare for "crossroads" situations before they arise.
+In my latest article for CFO magazine, I offer advice on how executives can prepare for "crossroads" situations before they arise.
 To read the original article, go here.

 Financial executives play a major role in influencing a company’s strategy.
 It’s often the job of CFOs to weigh the pros and cons of M&A deals that could benefit the company and create value for shareholders.